Skip to content

 Photo of Teresa Lewi Teresa Lewi

-Teresa regularly represents clients in the life sciences, technology, financial services, sports, and entertainment industries.
-She has resolved matters through the pretrial, trial, and appeals process, as well as through alternative dispute resolution methods.
-In particular, Teresa has helped companies achieve highly favorable outcomes in high-stakes disputes over the protection of trade secrets or enforcement of agreements with employees.
+Teresa represents clients in the life sciences, technology, financial services, sports, and entertainment industries.
+She has successfully tried cases in federal and state courts, and has resolved numerous disputes through alternative dispute resolution methods.
+In particular, Teresa has helped companies achieve highly favorable outcomes in high-stakes disputes over the protection of trade secrets and enforcement of agreements with employees.
+In addition, she defends companies against public accommodation and website accessibility claims under federal and state anti-discrimination laws.

 Read more about Teresa LewiEmail